-Homebuilding revenues increased for the three months ended December 31, 2011 compared to the comparable period of the prior year due to an increase in closings and average selling prices (ASP).
+Homebuilding revenues increased for the three and six months ended March 31, 2012 compared to the comparable period of the prior year due to an increase in closings and average selling prices (ASP).
 The increase in closings is attributable to a higher beginning backlog related to increased sales in the prior quarter and improved traffic in many of our markets which enhanced our ability to generate additional sales and closings in the current quarter.
 The change in ASP was primarily attributable to the mix in closings between products and among communities as compared to the prior year, although certain markets were able to selectively increase ASP in response to improving market conditions.

 Homebuilding Gross Profit.
 Homebuilding gross profit is defined as homebuilding revenues less home cost of sales (which includes land and land development costs, home construction costs, capitalized interest, indirect costs of construction, estimated warranty costs, closing costs and inventory impairment and lot option abandonment charges).
 Corporate and unallocated costs include the amortization of capitalized interest and indirect construction costs.
-The following table sets forth our homebuilding gross profit and gross margin by reportable segment and total homebuilding gross profit and gross margin, and such amounts excluding inventory impairments and abandonments and interest amortized to cost of sales for the three months ended December 31, 2011, and 2010.
+The following table sets forth our homebuilding gross profit and gross margin by reportable segment and total homebuilding gross profit and gross margin, and such amounts excluding inventory impairments and abandonments and interest amortized to cost of sales for the three and six months ended March 31, 2012, and 2011.
 Total homebuilding gross profit and gross margin excluding inventory impairments and abandonments and interest amortized to cost of sales are not GAAP financial measures.
 These measures should not be considered alternatives to homebuilding gross profit determined in accordance with GAAP as an indicator of operating performance.
 The magnitude and volatility of non-cash inventory impairment and abandonment charges for the Company, and for other home builders, have been significant in recent periods and, as such, have made financial analysis of our industry more difficult.
 Homebuilding metrics excluding these charges, and other similar presentations by analysts and other companies, is frequently used to assist investors in understanding and comparing the operating characteristics of home building activities by eliminating many of the differences in companies' respective level of impairments and levels of debt.
 Management believes these non-GAAP measures enable holders of our securities to better understand the cash implications of our operating performance and our ability to service our debt obligations as they currently exist and as additional indebtedness is incurred in the future.
-These measures are also useful internally, helping management compare ope
+These measures are also useful internally, helping management compare operating results and as a measure of the level of cash which may be available for discretionary spending.